 By Maria Popova

-Eleanor Roosevelt (October 11, 1884–November 7, 1962) endures not only as the longest-serving American First Lady (1933-1945), but also as one of history’s most politically impactful, a fierce champion of working women and underprivileged youth.
+Eleanor Roosevelt (October 11, 1884–November 7, 1962) endures not only as the longest-serving American First Lady, between 1933 and 1945, but also as one of history’s most politically impactful — a tireless advocate for social change, and a fierce champion of working women and underprivileged youth.

 But her personal life has been the subject of lasting controversy.

 In the summer of 1928, Roosevelt met journalist Lorena Hickok, whom she would come to call Hick.
 The thirty-year relationship that ensued has remained the subject of much speculation, from the evening of FDR’s inauguration, when the First Lady was seen wearing a sapphire ring Hickok had given her, to the opening up of her private correspondence archives in 1998.
 Though many of the most explicit letters had been burned, the 300 published in Empty Without You: The Intimate Letters Of Eleanor Roosevelt And Lorena Hickok (public library) — at once less unequivocal than history’s most revealing woman-to-woman love letters and more suggestive than those of great female platonic friendships — strongly indicate the relationship between Roosevelt and Hickok had been one of great romantic intensity.

 On March 5, 1933, the first evening of FDR’s inauguration, Roosevelt wrote Hick: